KirillosTY/RestaSearch/pythonFlaskBackend/documentation/FunctionalRequirements.md

   - [x] Admin can edit restauraunts.
   - [x] Admin can add other admins and accounts
   - [x] user can view a single restaurants details
+  - [x] Users can request to add restauraunts
+  - [x] Admin can accept or decline restaurant requests

 ## Further development idea
  1. Restauraunts can be found in a map with additional details
- 2. Users can request to add restauraunts
- 3. Admin can create group restaurants by tags
+ 2. Admin can create group restaurants by tags
- 4. Users can add each other as friends
+ 3. Users can add each other as friends
+ 4. Users can search other users.